 Also, Windows 10 has become progressively worse with its unnecessarily complicated settings.

-My biggest pet peeve with a recent Windows 10 update is that you can’t open sound devices directly from the taskbar anymore.
+My biggest pet peeve with a recent Windows 10 update is that you can’t longer open sound devices directly from the taskbar.
 Instead, you have to navigate through complicated menus to get to them.

-There’s also that disaster called Windows 8, a huge flop, and the general public never upgraded to it.
-It was nearly impossible to convince them that Windows 10 was good.
+There’s also that disaster called Windows 8, a huge flop that the general public never upgraded to.
+It was nearly impossible to convince them that 10 was good.
 Overall, the Windows 7 user interface is plain better and allows you to change settings more easily.

 Also, Windows 10 is full of unnecessary third-party programs.

 They even have multiple programs for one function.
 For example, if you want to listen to some music, you can use the Groove Music app or Windows Media Player.
 7 only has the good old Windows Media Player, so there’s no need for redundant replacements.